Skip to content

 Common Hardware Wallet Issues

 There is also the passphrase.
 It is an optional security feature, usually, an extra secret word or phrase added to your seed phrase to create a hidden wallet.
-This wallet can only be accessed with the unique combination of the seed phrase and passphrase.
+The wallet can only be accessed with the unique combination of the seed phrase and passphrase.
 That way, your funds stay safe even if someone steals your seed phrase.

-Forgetting your pin or password prevents you from unlocking your wallet.
-And if you can’t do that, you can’t access your cryptocurrency until you reset the pin.
+Forgetting your PIN or password prevents you from unlocking your wallet.
+And if you can’t do that, you can’t access your cryptocurrency until you reset the PIN.

 Fortunately, this isn’t a huge problem.
 Hardware wallet manufacturers allow you to recover your wallet using the seed phrase.
 As long as you have the seed phrase, you can set up a new pin or password by resetting your device and then restoring your wallet.